K. M. Saifullah: Political life

-K.M.
-Saifullah joined Telugu Desam Party in 1983 during NTR wave in Andhra Politics.
-He served as Vice Chairman in Anantapur Municipality between 1987-1989.
+Saifullah joined Telugu Desam Party in 1983 during NTR wave in Andhra politics.
+He served as vice chairman in Anantapur Municipality from 1987 to 1989.
 He resigned the post of vice chairman to contest assembly elections held during 1989.
 He was defeated in assembly elections held in 1989 from Anantapur constituency.

 In recognition to his continuous public serving capabilities, N. Chandrababu Naidu elevated him to the post of M.P.
 He was elected as Member of parliament(RS) from Andhra Pradesh state on 10 April 1996 from Telugu Desam Party.
 He served a full six-year term as M.P.